6 Foods for Glowing Skin

 This Grape & Salmon Power Bowl Salad is full of foods for glowing skin!

-This green-hued fruit is full of healthy fats, which help to support skin health, as well as heart and brain health.
+This green-hued fruit is full of healthy fats, which help to support skin, heart, and brain health.
 Research has shown that including the types of fats found in avocados is associated with more supple and springy skin.
-Avocados are also a source of vitamins E and C, which help to support collagen production, and fight against oxidative damage.

 Ways to add more avocado to your meals